-The length of the school day is established by the School Board with the recommendation of the Superintendent and subject to State law requirements.
+The Board establishes the length of the school day with the recommendation of the Superintendent and subject to State law requirements.
+The Superintendent or designee shall ensure that observances required by State law are followed during each day of school attendance.